midtown-ai/www/docs/glossary/f.md

  ~ does the exact computation, not an [approximate self-attention]!
 Speed up GPU processing by using tiling and recomputation to reduce GPU memory IOs.

  [Transformers] are slow and memory-hungry on long sequences, since the time and memory complexity of [self-attention] are quadratic in sequence length.
 [Approximate self-attention] methods have attempted to address this problem by trading off model quality to reduce the compute complexity, but often do not achieve wall-clock speedup.
 We argue that a missing principle is making attention algorithms IO-aware -- accounting for reads and writes between levels of [GPU memory].
-We propose FlashAttention, an IO-aware exact attention algorithm that uses tiling to reduce the number of memory reads/writes between [GPU high bandwidth memory (HBM)][GPU HBM] and [GPU on-chip SRAM][GPU SRAM].
+We propose FlashAttention, an IO-aware exact attention algorithm that uses tiling to reduce the number of memory reads/writes between [GPU High Bandwidth Memory (GPU-HBM)] and [GPU on-chip SRAM (GPU-SRAM].
 We analyze the IO complexity of FlashAttention, showing that it requires fewer HBM accesses than standard attention, and is optimal for a range of SRAM sizes.
 We also extend FlashAttention to block-sparse attention, yielding an approximate attention algorithm that is faster than any existing approximate attention method.
 FlashAttention trains [Transformers] faster than existing baselines: 15% end-to-end wall-clock speedup on [BERT]-large (seq. length 512) compared to the MLPerf 1.1 training speed record, 3× speedup on [GPT-2] (seq. length 1K), and 2.4× speedup on long-range arena (seq. length 1K-4K).
 FlashAttention and block-sparse FlashAttention enable longer context in [Transformers], yielding higher quality models (0.7 better perplexity on [GPT-2] and 6.4 points of lift on long-document classification) and entirely new capabilities: the first [Transformers] to achieve better-than-chance performance on the Path-X challenge (seq. length 16K, 61.4% accuracy) and Path-256 (seq. length 64K, 63.1% accuracy).

  {% youtube "https://www.youtube.com/watch?v=1RaIS98jj1Q" %}